jscastonguay/Houdini/README.md

 # Houdini
-Easiest unit testing and mocking framework for C language, especially for embedded systems
+Easy unit testing and mocking framework for C language, especially for embedded systems

 IN DEVELOPMENT